jcontini/agentos-integrations/README.md

-# agentOS Plugins
+# agentOS Apps

-Open-source plugin definitions for [agentOS](https://github.com/jcontini/agentos).
+Open-source app definitions for [agentOS](https://github.com/jcontini/agentos).

-Plugins teach AI agents how to use your apps and APIs — they're markdown files with configuration and documentation.
+Apps teach AI agents how to use your apps and APIs — they're markdown files with configuration and documentation.

 ## Core Concepts